DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 * [pytorch/tutorials](https://github.com/pytorch/tutorials).
 Official tutorials from the PyTorch repo.

 ## Setup
 The **recommended** (and by far the easiest) way to get started with the exercises is by using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).
-It allows you to work with Jupyter Notebooks in the cloud with all dependencies pre-installed, and Colab offers GPU utility for free which allwos you to run the exercises considerably faster.
+It allows you to work with Jupyter Notebooks in the cloud with all dependencies pre-installed, and Colab offers GPU utility for free which allows you to run the exercises considerably faster.

 If you prefer to work locally, we here provide installation guides for Linux and Mac using Docker.
-* **NB:** If you have an **NVIDIA GPU** you should follow the GPU instructions below, since working on a GPU rather than CPU will accelerate things substantially.
+* **NB:** If you have an **Nvidia GPU** you should follow the GPU instructions below, since working on a GPU rather than CPU will accelerate things substantially.
 * **NB:** If you are using **Windows** working locally is a bit more difficult.
-We will help you the best we can, but be prepared to do some resaerch on your own.
+We will help you the best we can, but be prepared to do some research on your own.

 ### CPU (Linux & mac)